MrSinho/shengine/README.md

 ## Pinout for the Raspberry Pi Pico and UF2 binary
 It's connected to a `1.5V` solar panel (it could be a potentiometer or any analogic sensor).
 The negative charged cable (in red) is connected to `ADC input 0`, `GPIO 26` (for pinout check [saved/pictures/serial-demo-pinout.jpg](saved/pictures/serial-demo-pinout.jpg)).
 The program to run on the Raspberry Pi Pico is located at [simulations/serial-demo/pico-bin/shengine_sample_raw.uf2](simulations/serial-demo/pico-bin/shengine_sample_raw.uf2).

-You should correct the serial port name in case the one at [simulations/serial-demo/src/serial-demo.c](simulations/serial-demo/src/serial-demo.c) doesn't match.
+You should correct the serial port name in case the one specified at [simulations/serial-demo/src/serial-demo.c](simulations/serial-demo/src/serial-demo.c) doesn't match.

 ---